sriramh10/sriramh10/README.md

 - 👋 Hi, I’m @sriramh10
 - 👀 I’m interested in Machine Learning, Football Statistics
 - 🌱 I’m currently learning Artificial Intelligence and Machine Learning, Python, Football analysis
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Football analytics using statistics
 - 📫 How to reach me on my website ramspro.in

 <!---